Resources

 U.S. IMMIGRATION AND CUSTOMS ENFORCEMENT (USICE):

-ICE’s Student and Exchange Visitor Program (SEVP) oversees SEVIS.
+Student and Exchange Visitor Program (SEVP)

 Student and Exchange Visitor Program